maniospas/Blombly/docs/basics/builtins.md

 This section covers Blombly commands that are used in writing sequential code.
 It includes familiar concepts like comments, variable handling, builtin datatypes, and flow control.
-But more features are added to the mix, like immutable variables, trying until return, and handling missing vallues.
+But more features are added to the mix, like immutable variables, trying until return, and handling missing values.

 ## Comments